Speech Recognition on TV Series with Video-guided Post-ASR Correction: Methodology

 \section{Methodology}

-We propose a novel multimodal post-correct framework that integrates visual context from video data to improve the quality of ASR outputs.
-The framework consists of two main stages: \textbf{ASR Generation Stage} and \textbf{Video-guided Post-Correction Stage}.
+We propose a novel multimodal post-ASR correction framework that integrates visual context from video data to improve the quality of ASR outputs.
+The framework consists of two main stages: \textbf{ASR Generation Stage} and \textbf{Video-guided Post-ASR Correction Stage}.